chavarera/PythonScript/Regex/BasicOfRegex.md

 #### Introduction

-- **Regex** is short form of Regular Expression.
+- **Regex** is a short form of Regular Expression.
-- regular expression is denoted as RE (REs, regexes or regex pattern) are imported through re module.
+- a regular expression is denoted as RE (REs, regexes or regex pattern) are imported through re module.
-- regular expression in programing language are used to describing the string search pattern.
+- the regular expression in programing language is used to describing the string search pattern.
 - A regular expression is a special sequence of characters that helps you match or find other strings or sets of strings, using a specialized syntax held in a pattern.
-- regular expression could tell a program to search for specific text from the string and then to print out the result accordingly.
+- the regular expression could tell a program to search for specific text from the string and then to print out the result accordingly.
 - Regular expression supports various things like Modifiers, Identifiers, and White space characters.

 #### How To Import regular expression in python?
-- **re** is built in module in python to perform the regular expression
+- **re** is a built-in module in python to perform the regular expression
 ```python
 import re
 ```